zrythm/zrythm/doc/user/tracks/track-types.rst

 Marker Track
 ------------

-The marker track holds song markers - either custom or pre-defined ones - that make it easier to jump to or to export specific sections of the song.
+The marker track holds :ref:`song markers <playback-and-recording/loop-points-and-markers:Custom Markers>` - either custom or pre-defined ones - that make it easier to jump to or to export specific sections of the song.
 Each project can only